Xero shows a tidy monthly profit, then January arrives and the cash simply isn't there

 Exactly what you get

 A clear view of seasonal cash, usually built as a layer over Xero: cash-flow forecasting across the whale-season curve, deposit and unearned-revenue tracking, weather-refund and tour-credit accounting, and BAS handling tuned to tourism.
 It pulls from your booking and scheduling software, POS system and payroll so the numbers are real, and it retires the parallel spreadsheet you keep today.
-For deeper analysis, feed the same data into a business intelligence dashboard.
+For deeper analysis, feed the same data into a business intelligence (BI) dashboard.
 You keep Xero where it works and augment where it fails.

 How to choose a developer in Hervey Bay